BellCubeDev/full-uri-escaper/README.md

 # Full URI Escaper

-This is a simple Node package to replace every character in a string with its URI-encoded equivalent.
+This is a simple Node package to replace every character in a string with its URI-escaped equivalent.
 It can be used, for instance, to somewhat obfuscate query string parameters in a URI, for instance.

 **full-uri-escaper** is designed to run both in the browser and in Node.